 Replace meals with cheaper options

-When grocery shopping during the Great Depression they limited their menu to meals without meat since that was one of the more expensive items to purchase.
+When grocery shopping during the Great Depression they limited their menu to meals without meat or using small amounts of meat since that was one of the more expensive items to purchase.

 A lot of meals were centered around starch and carb-heavy foods like pasta, potatoes, beans etc.